 If you are not sure if you are eligible as a small business you can visit Revenue NSW website for more information or talk to your professional advisors such as your tax advisor.

-If you believe you are eligible as a small business you will need to make a small business declaration for each insurance each time you take out an eligible policy or when your eligible policy is renewed.
+If you believe you are eligible as a small business you will need to make a small business declaration each time you take out an eligible policy or when your eligible policy is renewed.

 If you do not complete the declaration for the insurer you are not entitled to claim the exemption.
 There are penalties for claiming the exemption if you are not eligible for it.